 How Your Juvenile Dragon Should Be Growing

 By six months, most dragons are solidly into the 11–18 inch range and starting to show their adult personality.
 Some get calmer, some get sassier.
-You’ll start to notice them flattening their bodies when basking — that’s normal thermoregulation, maximizing surface area to absorb heat.
+You’ll start to notice them flattening their bodies when basking.
+That’s normal thermoregulation, maximising surface area to absorb heat.
 It looks alarming the first time you see it.

 The Six Month Growth Plateau